jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ### Search Results

-The BGPSec router certificate search results are returned in the "rpki1_bgpsecRouterCertSearchResults" member, which is an array of BGPSec router certificate objects ((#x509_resource_cert_object_class)).
+The X.509 resource certificate search results are returned in the "rpki1_x509ResourceCertSearchResults" member, which is an array of X.509 resource certificate objects ((#x509_resource_cert_object_class)).

-Here is an elided example of the search results when finding information for BGPSec router certificate objects with issuer matching the "CN=ISP-*" pattern:
+Here is an elided example of the search results when finding information for X.509 resource certificate objects with issuer matching the "CN=ISP-*" pattern:

 ```